klust/windows-client-HPC/docs/4_Cluster_Stack/4_01_EESSI.md

 -   At this point you may need a full restart of OpenSUSE.

--   The following stap will have to be done whenever the WSL2 OpenSUSE container is restarted:
+-   The following step will have to be done whenever the WSL2 OpenSUSE container is restarted:

     ``` bash
     sudo cvmfs_config wsl2_start